dragonish/obsidian-abbreviations/README.md

 Implements automatic marking of abbreviations and acronyms (terminology).

 This plugin supports rendering in both editing view (*Live Preview*), reading view and source mode (optional).
+Simultaneously support listing all abbreviations in the current file.

 ## Usage